samweeks92/gemini-powered-data-mapping/README.md

 <br>

-### Experimentation

-Left in the repo is [experimentation.ipynb](./experimentation.ipynb) used for very early experimentation and testing.
-Although this code is not up to date, it may still be useful for testing purposes by users of this repo.
-Please be aware that this code does not represent the most up to date versions of the project, and instead users should refer to [job-scheduler/main.py](./job-scheduler/main.py) and [job-runner/main.py](./job-runner/main.py) and adjust the experimenting notebook appropriately.

 ### Infrastructure Deployment

 Terraform will build out the architecture, running the Terraform from Cloud Build.
 Cloud Build Triggers will be created later in the readme and through Terraform so any code pushed to your cloned repo (on main branch by defulat) will trigger the Terraform to be checked and any changes to be rolled out.